Optum/faas-swagger/README.md

 Use the make file to build the utility.
 The make file request for 3 parameters.

- 1. Path where this utility is going to serve the swagger.yml
+* Path where this utility is going to serve the swagger.yml
- 2. Openfaas gateway.
-If you are planning to deploy this utility in the same namsepace as openfaas (which we recomend) the url will be http://gateway:8080
+* Openfaas gateway.
+If you are planning to deploy this utility in the same namsepace as openfaas (which we recommend) the url will be http://gateway:8080
- 3. Your docker hub where this utility image will be pushed
+* Your docker hub where this utility image will be pushed

 All the artifacts will be stored in the .deploy folder.